NC State Wolfpack women's soccer

 The NC State Wolfpack women's soccer team represent North Carolina State University in the Atlantic Coast Conference (ACC) of NCAA Division I women's college soccer.
-The team has never won the ACC regular season championship, but has won the ACC Tournament once.
 The team has advanced to the NCAA Women's soccer tournament 14 times.
 The most notable of these appearances was in 1988, when the Wolfpack finished runners up.

 History

 1980s

 The Wolfpack women's soccer program was founded in 1984 under head coach Larry Gross.
 The team enjoyed a successful first season, only losing one game, to finish 11–1–4.
 The next year they finished with the same win total, and qualified for the program's first NCAA Tournament.
 1986, saw the Wolfpack improve to 16 wins, and again qualify for the NCAA Tournament.
 In 1987, the team joined the Atlantic Coast Conference.
 1988 was the Wolfpack's best year in their history.
-The team finished with a 19–2–3 record, won the ACC Tournament and finished runner up in the NCAA tournament.
+The team finished with a 19–2–3 record, won the ACC Tournament, finished first in the ACC standings, and finished runner up in the NCAA tournament.
 The decade would close on a high note as the team again enjoyed success.
 They finished runner up in the ACC tournament, and advanced to the semifinals of the NCAA tournament.